-- 1. Firmware version and auto refresh on/off - 2.
-Stable running time of the Router since network connection - 3.
-Current working status of Ethernet ports
+- 1. Firmware version and auto refresh on/off (click to switch the mode) - 2.
+Stable running duration of the Router since network connection - 3.
+Current working status of the Ethernet ports

-(Both the LAN port and WAN port are connected in this case)
+(LAN2, LAN4, and the WAN port are connected in this case)

-- 4. A collection of network diagnostic tools - 5.
-Instant default exit traffic - 6.
+- 4. A collection of the network diagnostic tools (refer to 3.7 for details) - 5.
+Instant outbound traffic - 6.
 The model, serial number, and management address of the router in use - 7.
 System log information - 8.
 Kernel log information - 9.
 Number of clients connected to the Router via Wi-Fi - You will access Wi-Fi settings upon a click of the number. - 10.
-Address information of clients connected to the Router
+Address information of clients connected to the Router via Ethernet